Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Frog.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/tiny
 - monster/type/beast
-statblock: inline
+aliases: ["Frog"]
 ---
 # Frog
 *Source: Monster Manual p.
-322, Tomb of Annihilation, Curse of Strahd, The Wild Beyond the Witchlight, Plane Shift: Ixalan, Keys from the Golden Vault*
+322, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 A frog has no effective attacks.
 It feeds on small insects and typically dwells near water, in trees, or underground.
 The frog's statistics can also be used to represent a toad.